 Counting the Cost of Vibe Coding

 Over the last year or so, every AI coding provider seems to have settled on the same pricing direction: token-based billing.
-Claude Code, Codex, Cursor, and Copilot all now meter you on input, output, cache reads, cache writes, and (in some cases) reasoning tokens, and the bill at the end of the month reflects how chatty youβve been with the model rather than a flat subscription.
+Claude Code, Codex, Cursor, Copilot, and Gemini all now meter you on input, output, cache reads, cache writes, and (in some cases) reasoning tokens, and the bill at the end of the month reflects how chatty youβve been with the model rather than a flat subscription.

 Which is fine, until you start wondering where the money actually went.